HardisonCo/.github/international/san-marino/sm-health/hms-abc/index.md

 ## Integration Points

-This document outlines how HMS-ABC is integrated with sm_Health systems in San Marino.
+This document outlines how HMS-ABC is integrated with sm-health systems in San Marino.